alestanalves/AlestanAlves/README.md

 I have knowledge in: Go, Python, Pandas, Docker, Kubernetes, MongoDB, Java, MySQL, Jupyter Notebook, Keras, TensorFlow, Django, scikit-learn, servers, AWS, GCP, networks, cybersecurity, HTML, CSS, Git, Linux, MacOS, Windows and SCRUM.

-Most of the time, I'm programming in Python, which is my favorite language and venturing into Go and Flutter in my free time, these two languages are the ones I have been enjoying.l at the moment.
+Most of the time, I'm programming in Python, which is my favorite language and venturing into Go and Rust in my free time, these two languages are the ones I have been enjoying.l at the moment.
 My passion is to have fun programming, playing the guitar, watching anime, reading books and articles every day.

 Let's have a coffee, I'm always open to learn new things and discuss crazy ideas.
 You can reach me at alestanalves@gmail.com